Clyde0513/portfolio/README.md

-# For now, it's work in progress of my website
+# It's always work in progress of my website :)

 # To see my website, do required installations:
 install npm